SIS code:

 1 Description and objectives of the course

-The course will help students to get familiar with the fundamental features of human language, its structure and development, its place in society, etc. It also introduces linguistics as a science, its history, and methodology, with a focus on structural linguistics.
+The course will help students familiarize themselves with the fundamental features of human language, its structure and development, its place in society, etc. It also introduces linguistics as a science, its history, and methodology, with a focus on structural linguistics.

 2 Language

 The course is taught in English.
 I will repeat in Czech anything that you don't understand.
 All course materials (slides, readings, web pages, etc.) are in English.
-Homework, the final exam, and the paper can be submitted in English, Czech/Slovak.
+Homework, the final exam, and the paper can be submitted in English, Czech, or Slovak.

 3 Readings